matlen67/ansluta-control/README.md

 - press button on original remote
 - note your AddressBytes
 - edit ansluta.ino
-  - set your AddressByteA and AddressByteB at row 86, 86
+  - set your AddressByteA and AddressByteB at row 80, 81
-  - turn on mqtt (if required) and configure it at row  34, 49, 50, 51
+  - turn on mqtt (if required) and configure it at row  29 and modify 44, 45, 46 to your needs
-  - turn on push-button support (if required) at row 35, 38
+  - turn on push-button support (if required) at row 30 and modify 33-36 to your needs
 - write project to nodeMCU